jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 helmc version 0.8.1+a9c55cf
 ```

-### Install DEIS Workflow on the Kubernetes Cluster
+### Install Deis Workflow on the Kubernetes Cluster

-Since there is already an existing Kubernetes cluster, the path for installing DEIS Workflow
+Since there is already an existing Kubernetes cluster, the path for installing Deis Workflow
 follows the [Vagrant procress](https://deis.com/docs/workflow/quickstart/provider/vagrant/install-vagrant/).

 First step is to make sure `helmc` finds the config file for `kubectl`.  **Note** - if the terminal